hollowdll/hakjdb/docs/kvdbserver.md

 - `Warning`: Warning messages
 - `Fatal`: Fatal error messages.

 Debug messages are disabled by default.
 You can enable them by turning debug mode on.
+Debug mode can be enabled by modifying the configuration file or with environment variable `KVDB_DEBUG_ENABLED` set to true.

 # Security